Kamshanski/CppLab/lib/docs/reference/testing.md

 test_part_result)`

 Fired after a failed assertion or a `SUCCEED()` invocation.
-If you want to throw an exception from this function to skip to the next test, it must be an [`AssertionException`](#AssertionException) or inherited from it.
+If you want to throw an exception from this function to skip to the analyseGame test, it must be an [`AssertionException`](#AssertionException) or inherited from it.

 ##### OnTestEnd {#TestEventListener::OnTestEnd}